Upper School

 Where Students Lead

-The Upper School at USL fosters holistic growth and readiness for the world beyond school walls, promoting critical thinking, empathy, leadership, and communication skills.
-University School graduates are more likely to not only graduate college in four years or less, but to thrive due to consistent focus on personal accountability, self-advocacy, and social skills.
+The Upper School at USL prepares young adults to be global thinkers promoting critical thinking, responsibility, leadership, and communication skills.
+University School graduates are more likely to not only graduate college in four years or less, but to thrive due to consistent focus on personal accountability, independence, self-advocacy, and communication.

 The Skills to Flourish in College and Beyond

-Our model is different, and it yields students with an array of life skills and experiences that will enable them to flourish in the world.
+Our model is different, and it yields students with an array of life skills and experiences that will enable them to become global thinkers and leaders in a complex world.
 University School graduates will thrive in college — and beyond.
+Please click the button below to visit our College and Beyond webpage for more information.

-2. Self-advocacy – University School students routinely communicate with multiple adults daily (and different hosts/speakers throughout the year) about their needs.
-This makes attending office hours, tutoring, and advisor sessions much more manageable.
+Self-advocacy – University School students routinely communicate with a variety of adults daily ( different guest speakers throughout the year).
+This makes attending college office hours, tutoring, and advisor sessions much more familiar and manageable.

-3. Social skills – University School students have been getting years of feedback on their social skills in hundreds of real-world settings, including a diversity of religions, cultures, occupations, and ages, leading them to approach new situations with respect and curiosity.
+Interpersonal and communication skills – University School students received direct feedback on their interpersonal and communication skills in hundreds of real-world settings, including a diversity of religions, cultures, occupations, and ages, leading them to approach new situations with respect, curiosity, and a world-view perspective.

 The USL upper school offers a unique and meaningful curriculum and community.
 Students enjoy the engagement and academic challenge that their small classes offer, and they have the opportunity to take college level classes off campus.
 In addition to stellar academics, students are able to form close relationships with their peers and teachers as well as to mentor younger students.
 Most importantly, USL prepares students for life beyond high school so that they will be able to transition to college/work confidently.